makeasnek/FindTheMag2/readme.md

 profitability = (total credits earned / time those credits took) * mag ratio

+<b>What if a project gets greylisted?</b>

+FindTheMag will notice and crunch accordingly.
+If you have that project in your preferred projects, it will continue to be assigned weight.
+But if it's just a "mining" project, it will not be crunched.

 <b>Why is it setting all these projects weights to 1?</b>

 So that it can gradually accumulate enough stats to determine the profitability of these projects, and so those stats